bkmashiro/fyp-report/main.typ

 4. *Integration Opportunities*
   - Social media platform integration
-  - Third-party service support
+  - Third-party login service support
-  - Cross-platform compatibility
+  - Better cross-platform compatibility
   - API expansion

 5. *Security and Privacy*
   - Enhanced encryption methods
   - Advanced privacy controls
-  - Improved authentication
-  - Better data protection

 These future developments will further enhance the platform's capabilities and user experience, making it an even more powerful tool for digital content creation and sharing.
 #pagebreak()

 = Appendix

 == A Simple Example of Zero-Knowledge Proof

 === The Magic Cave Story@zero-knowledge-proofs <magic-cave>